SFort/MC-OCAIP/README.md

 - My skin is the default one, can I change that?

   With this mod you can.
 To have a skin, place your 64x64 pixel skin file into `.minecraft/ocaip_skin.png`.
-I recommend you to use `assets/minecraft/textures/entity/steve.png` as a reference.
+I recommend using `assets/minecraft/textures/entity/steve.png` as a reference.

 ____________________________________________________